What is Swap Memory in Linux? - TechArticles

 5. How paging space is allocated?

-(i) Paging means data transferred from RAM to swap space.
+• Paging involves the movement of data from the RAM to the swap space.

 6. How to create the swap partition in Linux with command?